 Co-Executive Director (Program & Leadership)

-For the past ten years, Amy has worked with A Christian Ministry in the National Parks as the Director of Placement and Communications, and most recently, as co-Executive Director.
+For the past eleven years, Amy has worked with A Christian Ministry in the National Parks as the Director of Placement and Communications, and most recently, as co-Executive Director.
 Prior to her time in the office, she served in three national parks and spent a season recruiting for the national office.
 Originally from Idaho, Amy earned her undergraduate degree in Communications and Business from Northwest Nazarene University.
 She earned her Master of Nonprofit Management degree from Regis University in 2018.
 Through her graduate studies, Amy was recognized as an Opus Student Scholar, and was invited to join an international nonprofit honor society called Nu Lambda Mu.
 She is also a certified Master Trainer with The Lions Lead leadership development organization.
 Her experience working with World Vision, Love INC, Musana CDO and ACMNP gave her a strong love for nonprofit organizations and equipped her to carry out the impactful ministry occurring in the national parks each season.
 Amy has been married to her husband, Bobby Kennedy, for the past four and a half years.
 He is 2nd grade teacher.
 In her free time, she enjoys hiking, swing dancing, singing jazz music, kayaking, and playing with her golden retriever pups Chloe and Tucker.
-Amy can be reached at email@example.com.
+Amy can be reached at firstname.lastname@example.org.